 Amazing Places to Kayak in Queensland

-Tangalooma Wrecks is an amazing experience and full of marine life especially through the wrecks which are located off Moreton Island.
+Tangalooma Wrecks pictured above are full of marine life and a great place to explore.
 You may want to pack your swimmers and even check out under water the amazing sea life.
 With great spots for beginners like the calm sheltered side of Bribie Island is ideal to get you interested.

 Approximately 2 hours North of Brisbane is the Noosa River.
 The Noosa River flows into the Pacific Ocean at Noosa, and the river system which is some 60 kilometres starts in the sand masses at the north which is known as the Great Sandy National Park (Cooloola Section).

 Lake Cootharaba and Noosa River are upstream and the tidal Noosa River and Lake Cooroibah form the lower river.
 The natural beauty of this area, the tea tree stained water and the amazing reflections on the water which create a mirrored surface.
 This is known as the Everglades and is on the lower section of the river above Fig tree Point.

 A beautiful day trip down the lower Noosa River starts at Boreen Point on Lake Cootharaba, you can paddle the shallow water to the southern outlet where the narrow rivers of beautiful casuarina and melaleuca trees.
 This will take you to Lake Cooroibah and Tewantin and The Noosa bar.
 Just beautiful.

 SNAPPER ISLAND (PORT DOUGLAS)